-12.3.
+13.3.
 Management of sexual violence/harassment cases

-- 12.3.1.
+- 13.3.1.
 Where appropriate, the management of such cases will be agreed with in consultation with children's social care and/or the police or other specialist service.
-There are four possible routes all underpinned by the principle that such behaviour is never acceptable and will not be tolerated: - 12.3.2.
-Manage internally In some case of sexual harassment, e.g. one-off incidents, it might be appropriate to handle the incident internally, perhaps through utilising our behaviour and bullying policies and by providing pastoral support. - 12.3.3.
-Early Help Providing early help can be particularly useful to address non-violent harmful sexual behaviour and may prevent escalation of sexual violence. - 12.3.4.
-Referrals to children's social care Where a child has been harmed, is at risk of harm, or is in immediate danger, we will make a referral to children's social care, who will determine whether any of the children involved are in need of protection or other services.
-Referring to children's social care should not delay our schools from taking immediate action to protect the victim and other children.
-However, we will ensure that any such actions do not jeopardise a statutory investigation. - 12.3.5.
+There are four possible routes all underpinned by the principle that such behaviour is never acceptable and will not be tolerated: - 13.3.2.
+Manage internally In some case of sexual harassment, e.g. one-off incidents, it might be appropriate to handle the incident internally, perhaps through utilising ourbehaviour and bullying policies and by providing pastoral support. - 13.3.3.
+Early Help Providing early help can be particularly useful to address non-violentharmful sexual behaviour and may prevent escalation of sexual violence. - 13.3.4.
+Referrals to children's social care Where a child of young person has been harmed, is at risk of harm, or is in immediate danger, we will make a referral to children's social care, who will determine whether any of the children or young people involved are in need of protection or other services.
+Referring to children's social care should not delay our schools fromtaking immediate action to protect the victim and other children/young people.
+However, we will ensure that any such actions do not jeopardise a statutory investigation. - 13.3.5.
 Reporting to the Police Any report to the police will generally be in parallel with a referral to children's social care.
 Where a report of rape, assault by penetration or sexual assault is made, the matter should be passed on to the police.
 If the alleged perpetrator is under ten (below the age of criminal responsibility), the principle of reporting to the police remains.
-The police will take a welfare approach, rather than a criminal justice approach. - 12.3.6.
+The police will take a welfare approach, rather thana criminal justice approach. - 13.3.6.
 The school/college will consult the police and agree what information can be disclosed to staff and others and in particular to the alleged perpetrator and their parents/carers.
 They should also discuss the best way to protect the victim and their anonymity.